userver-framework/userver/scripts/docs/en/userver/formats.md

 ## Formats (JSON, YAML, BSON, ...)

 Userver provides classes for reading, working with, and serializing various data formats.
 Classes for different formats have an almost identical interface.
 There are common points for customizing parsers and serializers of custom types.

 ### formats::*::Value
+Classes formats::json::Value, formats::bson::Value, yaml_config::YamlConfig
-Classes `formats::json::Value`, `formats::bson::Value`, `yaml_config::YamlConfig` and `formats::yaml::Value`  are intended for non-modifying work with formats (in other words, for reading data).
+and formats::yaml::Value are intended for non-modifying work with formats (in other words, for reading data).

 Usage Example: